 15 Beautiful Arabic Words and Their Meanings

-So here are 15 beautiful Arabic words that not only sound musical but have a lyrical meaning behind them as well.
+So here are some beautiful Arabic words that not only sound musical but have an interesting meaning behind them as well.

 Contents